logux/server/README.md

   // TODO Check token and return a Promise with user or false on bad token.
 })

-app.log.on('event', (event, meta) => {
+app.log.on('add', (action, meta) => {
-  // TODO Do something on client event.
+  // TODO Do something on client action.
 Write to database, ask other service.
 })

 cleanEvery(app.log, 1000)
-app.log.keep((event, meta) => {
+app.log.keep((action, meta) => {
-  // TODO return true if event should not be removed yet from log })
+  // TODO return true if action should not be removed yet from log })

 app.listen(app.loadOptions(process))